adjust/dev-docs/docs/web/reference/device-info.md

 Use these methods to retrieve device information.

-% classMethod getWebUUID
+% Class method getWebUUID

-:::{function} getWebUUID
+:::::{function} getWebUUID
 :noindex:

 Return the user's `web_uuid`  as a string